El-Loco-Pinguino/checkpoint_3/Readme.md

         }
     ]
 ```
-tus from alive to dead)
+- display name, image and a kill button that turns status from alive to dead
 - A dead target has no button and a different style (dead icon / text styles)